-- 1. A Substantive Change Cover Sheet [PDF]. - 2.
+- 1. A completed Substantive Change Cover Sheet [PDF]. - 2.
 Provide the closure date, defined by SACSCOC as the date when students are no longer admitted.

 - 3. An explanation of how affected parties students, faculty, and staff will be informed of the impending closure. - 4.
-An explanation of how all affected students will be helped to complete their programs of study with minimal disruption or additional costs. - 5.
-Explain whether the students subject to the teach-out plan will incur additional charges or other expenses because of the teach-out and, if so, how the students will be notified. - 6.
-Copies of signed teach-out agreements with other institutions, if applicable. - 7.
+If the institution is providing options for students to complete at another institution(s), provide copies of all planned communication from the institution and from the teach-out institution(s) related to the closure.
+All communication must demonstrate the institutions are making accurate statements about students' ability to transfer credits to the teach-out institution(s). - 5.
+An explanation of how all affected students will be helped to complete their programs of study with minimal disruption or additional costs. - 6.
+Explain whether the students subject to the teach-out plan will incur additional charges or other expenses because of the teach-out and, if so, how the students will be notified. - 7.
+Copies of signed teach-out agreements with other institutions, if applicable. - 8.
 A description of how faculty and staff will be redeployed or helped to find new employment.